Oplax Hopf Algebras: Oplax bimonoids and Hopf monoids

 are mutual inverses, therefore providing the required isomorphism.
 Indeed, consider the following identities, where the first one is due to the interchange law, and the unnamed ones are due to firmness of the Morita context:

 In a very analogous way, $\phi\circ\psi=1_{q'}$ and hence $q$ and $q'$ are isomorphic. \end{proof}

 We now consider the particular case of an one-object bicategory, i.e. a monoidal category.
 A firm Morita context $(\star,\star,X,Y,t_1,t_2)$ in a bicategory $\Kk$ with one object $\star$ and $\Vv=\Kk(\star,\star)$ gives rise to the following definition.
-Notice that as a result of \cref{uniquenesslaxinverse}, such a notion is unique up to isomorphism.

-\begin{definition} An {\em oplax inverse} for an object $X$ in a monoidal category $\Vv$ is an object $Y$, together with morphisms $t_1\colon X\ot Y\to I$ and $t_2\colon Y\ot X\to I$ such that $1_Y\ot t_1\simeq t_2\ot 1_Y$ and $t_1\ot1_X\simeq 1_X\ot t_2$, and these are invertible morphisms in $\Vv$. \end{definition}
+\begin{definition} An {\em oplax inverse} for an object $X$ in a monoidal category $\Vv$ is an object $Y$, together with morphisms $\tau_1\colon X\ot Y\to I$ and $\tau_2\colon Y\ot X\to I$ such that $1_Y\ot \tau_1=\tau_2\ot 1_Y$ and $\tau_1\ot1_X=1_X\ot \tau_2$, and these are invertible morphisms in $\Vv$. \end{definition}

+As a result of \cref{uniquenesslaxinverse}, such a notion is unique up to isomorphism.
+Moreover, as a special case of the fact that pseudofunctors between bicategories preserve Morita contexts \cite[Prop.~1.10]{ElK}, we obtain that a strong monoidal functor between monoidal categories preserve oplax inverses.

 In many immediate examples, oplax inverses are trivial.
 Indeed, in the monoidal category $\Vv=\mathsf{Vect}_k$ of vector spaces over a field, a simple dimension argument shows that an object has an oplax inverse if and only if it is isomorphic to the monoidal unit $k$.
 Nevertheless, as will be evident in the next sections, oplax inverses provide the required structure to capture the proper notion of antipodes for oplax bialgebras.